bwp91/homebridge-govee/.github/ISSUE_TEMPLATE/new-issue.md

 <!-- PLEASE READ BEFORE POSTING A NEW ISSUE
    → Please use this template as well as you can.
-   → Things that may seem unimportant to you are often helpful in finding the cause of the issue.
+   → Things that may seem unimportant are often helpful in finding the cause of the issue.
 -->

 ### What issue do you have?
 Please be as thorough and explicit as possible.